History of Philadelphia: 19th century

-Ethnic rivalries

 In the mid and late 1850s, immigrants from Ireland and Germany streamed into the city, swelling the population of Philadelphia and its suburbs.
 In Philadelphia, as the rich moved west of 7th Street, the poor moved into the upper class' former homes, which were converted into tenements and boarding houses.
 Many small row houses crowded alleyways and small streets, and these areas were filthy, filled with garbage and the smell of manure from animal pens.
 During the 1840s and 1850s, hundreds died each year in Philadelphia and the surrounding districts from diseases such as malaria, smallpox, tuberculosis, and cholera, related to poor sanitation; the poor suffered the most fatalities.
 Small rowhouses and tenement housing were constructed south of South Street.

+Lawlessness and violence

-Violence was a serious problem.
-Gangs like the Moyamensing Killers and the Blood Tubs controlled various neighborhoods.
+Violence was a serious problem; gangs like the Moyamensing Killers and the Blood Tubs controlled various neighborhoods.
 During the 1840s and early 1850s when volunteer fire companies, some of which were infiltrated by gangs, responded to a fire, fights with other fire companies often broke out.
 The lawlessness among fire companies virtually ended in 1853 and 1854 when the city took more control over their operations.
 During the 1840s and 50s violence was directed against immigrants by people who feared their competition for jobs and resented newcomers of different religions and ethnicity.
 Nativists often held mostly anti-Catholic, anti-Irish meetings.
 Violence against immigrants also occurred, the worst being the nativist riots in 1844.
 Violence against African Americans was also common during the 1830s, 40s, and 50s.
 Immigrants competed with them for jobs, and deadly race riots resulted in the burning of African-American homes and churches.
 In 1841, Joseph Sturge commented "...there is probably no city in the known world where dislike, amounting to the hatred of the coloured population, prevails more than in the city of brotherly love!"
 Several anti-slavery societies had been formed and free blacks, Quakers and other abolitionists operated safe houses associated with the Underground Railroad, but working class and ethnic whites opposed the abolitionist movement.

 The lawlessness and the difficulty in controlling it, along with residential development just north of Philadelphia, led to the Act of Consolidation in 1854.
 The act passed on February 2, making Philadelphia's borders coterminous with Philadelphia County, and incorporating various subdistrict within the county.

+American Civil War

-Once the American Civil War began in 1861, Philadelphia's southern leanings were reduced.
+Once the American Civil War began in 1861, Philadelphia's pro-southern leanings were reduced.
 Popular hostility shifted against southern sympathizers.
 Mobs threatened a secessionist newspaper and the homes of suspected sympathizers, and were only turned away by the police and Mayor Alexander Henry.
 Philadelphia supported the war with soldiers, ammunition, and war ships and its manufacturers produced many army uniforms.
 Philadelphia was also a major receiving place of the wounded, with more than 157,000 soldiers and sailors treated within the city.
 Philadelphia began preparing for invasion in 1863, but the Confederate Army was repelled by Union forces at Gettysburg.